The translation of this document is outdated.

 Section 27.
 The chairperson shall convene regular

-meetings of the city or municipality council not less than once a
+council meetings not less than once a month, specifying the time

-month, specifying the time and location of meetings and
+and location of meetings and announcing the agenda.

-Councillors of a city or municipality council shall be
+Councillors of a council shall be notified of the time,

-notified of the time, location and agenda of regular meetings, in
+location and agenda of regular meetings in accordance with the

-accordance with procedures specified in the local government
+procedures specified in the local government by-laws.

 Notification regarding the time, location and agenda of

-regular meetings of a city or municipality council shall be
+regular meetings of a council shall be posted in a visible

-council building and published on the website of the local
+location in or at the council building and published on the

-government not later than three days prior to a regular
+website of the local government not later than three days prior

 [13 November 1997; 21 December 2000; 17 February 2005; 17